 ● It hardly stays for 2 hours according to my experience.

 ● May settle in fine lines of the under-eye area.

 ● Needs to be sharpened every time that can lead to product wastage.

-Final Word: If you are on budget and prefer kajal instead of eyeliner, then go for this one.
-It’s affordable and natural so you can also use it at home where you can wipe off the smudges and all and then reapply.
-Not for the lazy person like me :P. It will not suit oily skin people much and will be good for dry skinned ladies.
+Final Word: If you are on a budget and prefer kajal instead of eyeliner, go for this one.
+It’s affordable and natural, so you can also use it at home, where you can wipe off the smudges and all and then reapply.
+Not for the lazy person like me :P. It will not suit oily skin people much and will be good for dry-skinned ladies.
 Looking at the price, you should consider buying this.